AlexXsh/PBRTF/README.md

 ## Contents

- - `Supplementary Material`: proofs of propositions, derivations of updated posterior distributions in Section II-C, and justification for Fig. 3.
+ - `Supplementary Material.pdf`: proofs of propositions, derivations of updated posterior distributions in Section II-C, and justification for Fig. 3.